meursyphus/react-notion-custom/README.md

 ## 🚀 Build Your Own Website with Notion + React!

-With React-Notion-Custom, you can combine Notion's powerful content management capabilities with React's flexible UI to create a fully customizable website or blog.
+With NotionPresso, you can combine Notion's powerful content management capabilities with React's flexible UI to create a fully customizable website or blog.
 Stop wasting time on complex CMS or database setups.
-Manage your content in Notion and create a stunning website with React-Notion-Custom!
+Manage your content in Notion and create a stunning website with NotionPresso!

 ### This project consists of two core tools:

-1. **notion-dump**: Extracts content from Notion pages and converts it into JSON files.
+1. **@notionpresso/cli**: Extracts content from Notion pages and converts it into JSON files.
-2. **react-notion-custom**: Renders the extracted Notion content as React components.
+2. **@notionpresso/react**: Renders the extracted Notion content as React components.

 ## 🌟 Key Features